 - Optional – 1 tablespoon organic aloe vera gel (not jelly, but the liquid gel)

-- 5-10 drops of lavender essential oil or frankincense, or a combo of anything with Frankincense as it is a wonder oil for the skin.
-Other oils that would work well include carrot and rosemary, or peppermint as all are soothing to the skin. (where to buy high quality essential oils).
+- 5–10 drops of Lavender Essential Oil or Frankincense, or a combo of anything with Frankincense as it is a wonder oil for the skin.
+Other oils that would work well include Tea Tree, Helichrysum, Rosemary, or Peppermint as all are soothing to the skin.

 - 4 oz. glass spray bottle